jansmolders86/mediacenterjs/README.md

 Once you specify the location of your music, the music will look in the specified directory for mp3 files.
 The idea behind the player is that it will use the folder name and file names to index the albums provided.
 This of course, has some advantages and disadvantages, but it will mainly force you to use proper naming conventions and give you enormous freedom and transparency with what the system does and presents your files.
+Although I3d Tag support is in the works.

 If you add an image in the directory and name it appropriately this image will be used by the music player.